-Serves as an ambassador for the Start to Finish Coalition and the Federation for Community Schools at local, state and regional meetings.
+Serves as an ambassador for the Start to Finish Coalition at local, state and regional meetings.
 Promotes the interconnectedness of the six developmental goals – stable, safe, healthy, educated, employable and connected – that all youth need to achieve to be successful.

 Assists the Public Policy Manager in staffing the Start to Finish Coalition steering committee and statewide meetings, setting the meetings, taking notes and communicating with members on action steps.

-Researches and writes community schools and positive youth development content, including blog posts, short spotlights on community schools and lessons from the field updates.
+Researches and writes positive youth development content, including blog posts, short program spotlights, and lessons from the field updates.

 Collects content and drafts e-alerts highlighting the Start to Finish Coalition efforts.
 Maintains e-alert lists.